emrahumutkoc/angular-pubsub-pattern/README.md

 This PubSub design in Angular maintains a list of subscribers for each event.
 When an event is fired, it looks up these subscribers and runs the registered callbacks.

+## Goal of the Design

+The primary goal of the Angular PubSub system is to provide a robust event-driven architecture.
+This enables different parts of the application to communicate and react to specific events without being directly interconnected.
+By exposing a global interface on the `window` object, it also ensures versatility and wider applicability, bridging the gap between Angular and non-Angular scripts.

 ## Usage

 ### Defining Events